Curry, Warriors hold off Kings 126-125 to even series 2-all – KION546

 Sabonis added 14 points, seven rebounds and eight assists and now heads home determined to get the Kings closer to winning their first playoff series since eliminating Dallas in the 2004 first round.

-“We made some timely mistakes, especially in the fourth quarter,” coach Mike Brown said.
-“This is where our playoff inexperience comes into play because you can’t rest out there, or you can’t think that you can play something a certain way and the champions are not going to make you pay the price.”

-Poole scored 22 points, Andrew Wiggins added 18 points, eight rebounds and four blocked shots, and Kevon Looney pulled down 14 rebounds to go with eight points and six assists.
+Poole scored 22 points, Andrew Wiggins added 18 points and eight rebounds and Kevon Looney pulled down 14 rebounds to go with eight points and six assists.

 Murray’s 3 with 10:43 left pulled the Kings within 102-99 after a 7-0 burst to begin the fourth after the 3 by Thompson to end the third put the Warriors ahead 102-92.
-Brown instructed his young star to “let it fly” and Murray shined under the matinee lights, scoring 23 points.
+Coach Mike Brown instructed his young star to “let it fly” and Murray shined in the moment under the matinee lights, scoring 23 points.

 Thompson’s driving and dishing is something Kerr pointed to as a success opening up the floor in Game 3 and Thompson penetrated and found Moses Moody for a baseline 3 late in the first.
 Golden State moved the ball with snappy passes that created open looks.